 05 Mar Highlights from Milan Fashion Week

-The latest Autumn/Winter 2018/2019 collections from the world best know designers were shown during Milan fashion week.
-All different type of scenarios, from traditional venues surrounded by the magical Italian architecture to futuristic proposal gave a special touch to the catwalks.
+The latest Autumn-Winter 2018/2019 collections from the world best know designers were shown during Milan fashion week.

-Here some of the comments from Jo Jones, fashion editor :
+Here some of the comments from Jo Jones, the fashion editor :

 “This was a collection with a slick expertly cut edge.
 Bold colour 1960s tailored cape and jacket skirt suits dominated the show.
 Scott morphed his models into Jackie Onassis/Pan Am flight attendant lookalikes.
 The bold printed looks scattered throughout came from Scott’s collaboration with the illustrator Ben Frost, whose kaleidoscopic pop art will keep Scott fans happy.
 Skirts and dresses transformed into spliced silver beaded evening gowns that Marilyn Monroe and Jackie O would surely have fought over.”

 “Classic doesn’t have to be conservative was the message at MaxMara.
 Lara Stone opened the show in full leopard spots, a luxe oversized coat draped below her shoulders, layered over a voluminous floor-sweeping blanket skirt and cashmere knit.
 Then followed a full slick black leather look, floor-length kilts, pencil skirts in English tweed and checks.
 The hero, as always, was the coat, from the teddy bear shearling to an embellished duffle to the maxi-trench, this was a masterclass in outerwear.”